forkineye/ESPixelStick/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/ShelbyMerrick)
 [![Build Status](https://travis-ci.org/forkineye/ESPixelStick.svg?branch=master)](https://travis-ci.org/forkineye/ESPixelStick)

-## ***Code in this branch is currently being refactored and many things are broken or not yet implemented.
+## ***Code in this branch is currently being refactored and some things are broken or not yet implemented.
 If you're wanting code that works, get it from the main branch.
-In the current state, e131 input and ws2811 work off json configs, but that's it.
-No web configuration, auxiliary services or other outputs are implemented yet.
-Much of the code is commented out and being worked in sections.***
+In the current state, e131 input, Alexa, Effects Engine, DDF, FPP Remote, GECE, Serial, Renard and ws2811 work.
+Some of the code is commented out and being worked in sections.***

 This is the Arduino firmware for the ESP8266 and ESP32 based ESPixelStick.
 The ESPixelStick is a small wireless E1.31 sACN pixel controller designed to control a single strand of pixels.
 Pixel limitations are mostly based upon your desired refresh rate, around 680 pixels (4 universes) for a 25ms E1.31 source rate.
 MQTT support is provided as well for integration into home automation systems where an E1.31 source may not be present.